kevin-coyle/stencil-tables/readme.md

 This isn't desirable because table elements are expected to have child elements of a specific type.
 Not conforming with the expected structure has effects on accessibility and layout.

 Therefore, we just use the child elements as wrappers that render nothing more than a slot.
 We then take what is slotted and insert it into our shadowroot of the table.
+This does mean that the content is no longer in the lightdom so that is the key compromise.